tetrapharmakon/species/index.md

 This website is the logbook of a reading seminar that I would like to start at [taltech](https://compose.ioc.ee) during Fall 2021.
 Its focus is not on rigor or completeness.
 Its style is idiosyncratic.
 Its purpose is to collect pointers to the -quite vast- literature on species (while tickling my nitpickery).
 My hope is not to drop the project midway (hysterical-laughter.mp3).

-{% for post in site.posts limit:1 %}
+{% for post in site.posts reversed %}
   <article>
     <header>
       <h3>{{ post.title }}</h3>